A "Robin Hood" ad from the November 17, 1922 issue

 TODD-AO - opened March 15, 1968 - not a roadshow engagement

-Dimension 150 at the Egyptian: A 1968 remodeling increased the screen size to 75 feet (some accounts say 90') for a D-150 system installation.
-The 1955 TODD-AO installation had left much (but not all) of the sides of the proscenium and the stage in place.
+Dimension 150 at the Egyptian: A 1968 remodeling increased the screen width to 75 feet for a D-150 system installation.
+The 1955 TODD-AO remodel had left much (but not all) of the sides of the proscenium and the stage in place.